 More than a million Australians are now empowered with their credit score and it can be a great way to get a better deal when you’re borrowing money.

 A “credit score” is a number that represents how trustworthy you are as a borrower, i.e how likely you are to pay off a loan.

-A higher score means you have a good credit rating, and are generally more credit-worthy (or less risky) Your credit score is one of the key inputs that many banks use when deciding whether to lend you money, at what interest rate, or if they should increase the size of your credit limit.
+A higher score means you have a good credit history, and are generally more credit-worthy (or less risky).
+Your credit score is one of the key inputs that many banks use when deciding whether to lend you money or if they should increase the size of your credit limit.

 It’s also used any time you apply for a credit card, mortgage, or personal loan, and can impact a growing number of other transactions.

 For example, whether you qualify for in-store financing when making a large purchase or to determine your eligibility for some utilities or mobile phone plans.

 The banks know your score, so it’s a good idea that you do too.

 A strong credit score can increase your confidence when applying for credit as lenders use this information to decide if lending you money is worth the risk.
 It can also influence the terms that the lender may offer so can save you money with some lenders.